 Marshall "Major" Taylor became the first Black sports star to become a global celebrity when he won the world cycling championship in 1899.
 Throughout his bike-racing career, he won awards and set records on and off the track.
 But in his native United States, he faced racist discrimination and violence at every turn, causing him to spend most of his time in Europe.
 After retiring from racing, he wrote and published his autobiography and traveled the world promoting it.
 Though written in the 1920s, his story feels fresh, contemporary, and readable.
 His life was too short, but his legacy lives on.

-SUBJECT: Memoir / Political / History / Activism / Sports / Bikes / Microcosm Published / Race
+SUBJECT: Memoir / Political / History / Activism / Race / Sports / Bikes / Microcosm Published / Midwest

 PUBLICATION: Jan 10, 2023